- 20 slices French bread (1 inch thick)

 - Arrange 10 slices of bread in a greased 13x9-in. baking dish.
 Spread with pie filling; top with remaining bread.
 In a large bowl, whisk the eggs, milk, vanilla, cinnamon and nutmeg.
 Pour over bread.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Meanwhile, place brown sugar in a small bowl.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in pecans and corn syrup.
 Sprinkle over French toast.

-- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Yield: 10 servings.

 "Every time I have house guests this is what they request.
 Seems like I have been making this forever.
 This could be served in any 5 star restaurant."

 "I made this for a family brunch and it was a hit with everyone (and I have a large family)..
 Definitely will be making this again and again.."

 "I tried this for the 1st time and my husband told me several times how good it was!
 He doesn't care for nuts in his food so I omitted them and only put the butter and brown sugar on top.
 It turned out quite tasty!"